-While many modern phones and cameras may possess the ability to do many of these things on-device -- especially HDR and Panorama -- it's nice to know that you now have a simple way for any of your photos to be put together in the above ways.
+While many modern phones and cameras may possess the ability to do many of these things on-device, like the HTC One -- especially HDR and Panorama -- it's nice to know that you now have a simple way for any of your photos to be put together in the above ways.

 Once you've enabled Auto Backup and Auto Awesome on your devices and the web, in order to create these various Auto Awesome images just take several pictures in short succession and let Google+ do its magic from there.
 While there aren't any strict rules for what gets made into an Auto Awesome and what doesn't, looking at the guidelines above you can get an idea of how to make each one appear.
 While HDR and Pano may take some tinkering in your settings, Motion and Smile can be accomplished easily with a "burst" mode on your phone's camera app.